-During the year ended June 30, 2023, the Foundation received a \$1,000,000 conditional grant award for its Safety Net program from the Town of Brookline.
+During the year ended June 30, 2023, the Foundation received a \$1,000,000 conditional grant award for its ARPA Safety Net program from the Town of Brookline.
 This grant was awarded through Round One of the Town's allocation of funds under the Coronavirus State & Local Fiscal Recovery Fund created via the American Rescue Plan Act of 2021 ("ARPA").
-Per the terms and conditions of the grant program, the Foundation received an upfront amount of \$500,000 to provide emergency grants to Brookline residents to help with basic needs like food, rent, and bills.
-As of June 30, 2023, the Foundation met the conditions to recognize the first upfront payment of this award; therefore, \$500,000 has been reported as Gifts, Grants and Contributions with Donor Restrictions in the accompanying Statements of Activities for the year then ended.
-The remaining balance of \$500,000 is scheduled to be received during FY 2024 and will be recognized as revenue when the expenses have been incurred meeting the conditions of the grant award.
+In FY 2024 and FY 2023, the Foundation received \$500,000 per year to provide emergency grants to Brookline residents to help with basic needs like food, rent, and bills.
+As of June 30, 2024 and 2023, the Foundation met the conditions to recognize the each installment of this award; therefore, \$500,000 has been reported as Gifts, Grants and Contributions with Donor Restrictions in the accompanying Statements of Activities for each of the years then ended.
+As of June 30, 2024, there are no conditional amounts remaining under Round One of the ARPA award.